isovector/draconian-results/pho.md

 #### Indoor low intensity group exercise

-Indoor low intensity group exercise is prohibited until May 24 at midnight.
+Indoor low intensity group exercise is allowed.
+Low intensity group exercise does not cause a sustained and accelerated rate of breathing and does not involve close contact with other people.
 These include:

 -   Yoga (Hatha)
 -   Low intensity exercise machines and cardio equipment